 The Company may sell the Ordinary Shares of any Ordinary Shareholder who has less than a marketable parcel of those Ordinary Shares, provided certain procedures and conditions prescribed by the Constitution, the ASX Listing Rules and the ASX Settlement Operating Rules are followed.
 A "marketable parcel" in relation to Ordinary Shares is a parcel of Ordinary Shares of not less than A\$500 based on the closing price on a trading platform.
-Notice of at least six weeks (or any lesser period permitted under the Corporations Act, the ASX Listing Rules or the ASX Settlement Operating Rules) is required to be given by the Company to the Ordinary Shareholder of the Company's intention to sell the Ordinary Shares.
+Notice of at least six weeks (or any lesser period permitted under Australian Legislation) is required to be given by the Company to the Ordinary Shareholder of the Company's intention to sell the Ordinary Shares.
 During such notice period, the Ordinary Shareholder has the opportunity to advise the Company that the Ordinary Shareholder wishes to retain its Ordinary Shares (and if such notification is given by the shareholder, the Company is not permitted to sell such Ordinary Shares).